james-sciortino/dna-get-interface-report/readme.md

 # Summary
 This code is particularly useful when you need to output a report of available interfaces across multiple switches.

-For example, imagine you have a campus building that currently has five switches.
-Management expects that the business will add additional cubicles and users to each floor, and needs port density report for the building on a per-floor basis.
+For example, imagine the following:
+- You have a campus building that currently has five switches.
-You want to perform capacity planning to understand how many additional switches you will need for this building.
+- The business plans to add additional cubicles and users to each floor.
+- The network team needs to properly plan and budget for increase port density per floor.

-Run this code yo generate a .CSV report with the utilization details:
+Run this to generate a .CSV report of interface utilizaton for each switch to properly plan and budget the network expansion with the following details:
 - Count of UP Access Ports
 - Count of UP Module Ports (or, Uplinks)
 - Count of Total UP Ports
 - Count of Total DOWN  Ports
 - Count of Total Ports

 # How it works
 This Python code intends to accomplish the following tasks: